hmZa-Sfyn/Quacko/misc/emeditor/README.md

 # Syntax highlighter for magpie

-This file provides Syntax highlighting support for the magpie Language in EmEditor.
+This file provides Syntax highlighting support for the Quacko Language in EmEditor.

 ## screenshot